-The number of cadets advancing to the Regimental Tournament will be between four (4) and sixteen (16), and depends upon quality of play in Challenge Tournaments.
+The number of players advancing to the Regimental Tournament will be between four (4) and sixteen (16), and depends upon quality of play in Challenge Tournaments.

 Desired roster size is two (2) players per company.
-No more than eight (8) players per company may participate in the Regimental Tournament.
+No more than six (6) players per company may participate.

-Per published schedule (typically three consecutive Tuesdays), players report at 1600 to the Deas Hall Gymnasium.
+Per published schedule, players report at 1600 to the Deas Hall Gymnasium.
 Players are randomly assigned to a tournament bracket and/or round robin, and play until eliminated or win the bracket or pool.
 Players must play in a minimum of two (2) Challenge Tournaments to be eligible to advance to the Regimental Tournament.
 Players will be ranked by their win-loss record.
 Ties are broken by points scored (most), points scored against (least).

 A match is one game played to 21 points (a 2-point margin is not required).
 Only the serving side can score points.